 - Don’t breed them their whole lives.
 There is no need to keep the dog breeding his entire life.
 To ensure a healthy litter, breed the dog infrequently and only during their prime.

 - After breeding a good number of times, neuter the dog.
 After you’ve allowed the dog a healthy amount of breeding, get him neutered.
-That way, he won’t keep on mating and producing unwanted pups.
+That way, he won’t keep on partnering and producing unwanted pups.

 - Register with a kennel club or organization.
 Getting affiliated with a kennel club can help you breed your dog responsibly.
 They can guide you through the process and give you the best practices.

-11 tips to help keep your stud dog healthy
+7 tips to help keep your stud dog healthy

 1. Healthy well-balanced diet

-A diet high in protein and low in carbs is key to the robust sexual health of your stud.
+A diet high in protein and low in carbs is key to the robust health of your stud.
 Natural sources of fat can also help keep the dog in top shape.

 Red and white meats are packed with protein, while organs and offal are excellent sources of natural fats.
 You can also occasionally feed the stud leafy greens.
 Avoid carbs and grains as much as possible.